sbakiu/immoscout-bot/README.md

 ### Execute

-The application offers a single GET endpoint `/findplaces`.
+The application offers a single GET endpoint `/checkimmobilienscout`.
-It returns the unseen announcements as a json list, and it sends a notification for each of them via Telegram.
+It returns the unseen announcements as a `json` list, and sends a notification for each of them via Telegram.
-On the same endpoint, one can set up the regular execution.